What is Mince Pie?

 Mince pies have a long history with the Christmas holiday.
 The signature spice blend of nutmeg, cloves, and cinnamon is thought to be a tribute to the three gifts brought by the Wise Men on Christmas.

 The ties to the nativity don’t end there.
 The original oval shape of mince pies symbolizes the nativity’s manger.
-Today’s pies have a smooth top crust, which represents baby Jesus’ swaddle in some cultures.
+Today’s pies sometimes have a smooth top crust, which represents baby Jesus’ swaddle in some cultures.

 Leave Mince Pies for Santa